Make Your Next Trip Extraordinary

 Don’t miss

 The Incas mastered agriculture in the Sacred Valley and cultivated a range of food crops that were vital to their survival and expansion.
-Today the likes of choclo (giant corn) can be seen growing alongside some of Peru’s 4,000 varieties of potatos and colorful fields of kiwicha and quinoa.
+Today choclo (giant corn) can be seen growing alongside some of Peru’s 4,000 varieties of potatos and colorful fields of kiwicha and quinoa.
 The Sacred Valley is also bursting with adventure activities; Marisol can arrange hiking, biking, kayaking, rafting, zip-lining and more.

 The charming El Albergue hotel, next to the train station in the historic town of Ollantaytambo in the Sacred Valley, has established its own organic farm, where an assortment of vegetables, potatoes (a food indigenous to Peru), corn, and quinoa are grown without chemical fertilizers or pesticides.
 The farm is situated in the midst of Inca terracing, with views of snow-capped Mount Veronica and the Ollantaytambo ruins.
 Marisol can organize a tour that includes a hands-on lesson in making uchucuta sauce using a grinding stone; or a pachamanca, a traditional meal of locally and organically sourced meats, potatoes, and vegetables cooked underground with wood-fired stones.